dcsync/pycobalt/README.md

 error message will be returned in place of your callback's return value.

 Unlike alias, command, and event callbacks, output modifier callbacks are called in Cobalt Strike's main thread.
+This means you need to write your output modifiers to be relatively fast.
 In order to avoid freezing up the entire application PyCobalt will timeout and return/print an error if your callback doesn't return within 8 seconds.
 You may modify this timeout by setting [`$pycobalt_timeout`](#aggressor-configuration).